Workbench (woodworking)

-A workbench is a specialized table used by woodworkers.
+A workbench is a specialized workbench table used by woodworkers.
 Features include a flat, solid work surface and one or more means of holding the material being worked on.

 Styles

 There are many styles of woodworking bench.
 Styles of workbenches include Nicholson (sometimes referred to as the English workbench), Moravian, Scandinavian (or European) and Roubo (or French).

 Historically, the style choice was dependent on the woodworker's training or dictated by the region.
 Currently, with woodworking being so popular as a hobby, workbench choice is often dependent on the type of work being done or the preferred method of working.
 All styles aim to keep the workpieces immobile while work is being performed.
 This is accomplished by making them heavy (Scandinavian and Roubo) or in their geometry (Nicholson and Moravian).

 Holding the work

 Vise

 A woodworking vise holds work in its jaws, or compressed against a bench dog or holdfast.
 Holes to receive these stops or clamps are typically drilled in line with a vise in 3-4" intervals, with others added to the benchtop to serve various purposes.

 There are two main locations for a vise (vice in UK English sp.) or vises on a workbench: on the front, a workbench's long face, known as a "front" ("face", or "shoulder") vise, and on the end, known as a “tail" vise.
 Either or both may be mounted on the right side of their face to allow a workpiece extending from them to be more easily worked by a right-handed person, though a common arrangement is with the front vise mounted on the left of a long side and the tail on the right side of the diagonally opposite end.